 It was time for a new house, too many memories in the old one, but I needed to change things up.
 So the new fixer, the principal topic of this blog, is mid-century too — mid-19th century — in the French countryside.
-This blog is about my move from the uber-fashionable Berkeley hills to Vendée, the downmarket and nearly unknown flats of west France.
-While I am at it, the situation being what it is, I write about rebuilding myself as well.
+This blog is about my move from the super-fashionable Berkeley hills to Vendée, the downmarket and nearly unknown flats of west France.
+While I am at it, the situation being what it is, I write about rebuilding myself and my life in general.

 The good news is that, though you never really get over the death of someone you love so much, you can do okay.
 I bought my little Westie, Jacques, just after I moved here.
 He has been wonderful, a constant source of joy.
 The renovation has kept me too busy to dwell too much on what I left behind.
 And, a couple of years after I arrived I thought well, why not the occasional cup of coffee with a live available male, here and there, nothing serious.
 That lasted about two weeks, which is how long it took me to meet the man I live with now.
 I lucked out.

 Of course I love to shop.
 This house is certainly a shopping opportunity.
 (Just ignore that strangled choking sound.
 My bank account gets that way, sometimes.)
-So, a little shopping, play with the dog, a little gardening and a slow reknit of a thoroughly exploded life.
+So, a few visits to the brocantes, play with the dog, a little gardening , a little needlework and a slow reknit of a thoroughly exploded life.
 Thank you for being here.
 I am glad you have found my blog and hope you will join what I like to think of as a cult following.

-Also: (tedious obligatory notice to the kind of people who will steal, no matter what) Everything on this site is copyrighted by someone.
+Also: Everything on this site is copyrighted by someone.
 The theme is copyrighted by its owner.
 Every word of my copy and every image not credited to someone else is copyright by me.
 If you want to use something, thank you, I am flattered.
 Please remember to give me a Creative Commons citation.